Alfalfa mosaic virus (AMV) in peppers

 Alfalfa mosaic virus on pepper.
 This virus is spread by aphids and has become common on pepper in Colorado.
 Image credit: Taylor Janecek, Colorado State University

-Example of leaf discoloration and leaf necrosis from AMV.
-Image credit: Taylor Janecek, Colorado State University
+Examples of leaf vein deformation (left) and leaf discoloration (right) on AMV-infected peppers.
+Image credit: Lara Amiri-Kazaz, Colorado State University

 fruit deformation and discoloration